 - Those that came late to the party said “no one informed us of the progress”

 Well can they both be right?

 Assumptions are often listed having to do with circumstances, staffing, environment, etc. but rarely do they list “We assume everyone knows what we are doing and when.”
-The PM assumed everyone that was involved earlier in the year was keeping the project top of mind; after all it involves 2 countries and a large volume of subprojects.
+The PM assumed everyone that was involved was keeping their project top of mind; after all it involves 2 countries and a large volume of project.
 The declared uninformed assumed that someone would directly contact them of the project and its progress all along the way.